Prediction Markets

 Kalshi$10 Welcome Bonus Get Bonus

-Several prominent prediction markets operate in the United States today and are regulated by the Commodity Futures Trading Commission (CFTC).
+Several prominent prediction market apps operate in the United States today and are regulated by the Commodity Futures Trading Commission (CFTC).
 Each has a distinct focus, fee structure, deposit methods, and caters to different types of traders.

 Kalshi